Knektpass: Deal and exchange

-At the start of the game, players cut for the deal; the player with the lowest card deals, shuffles the pack, offers it to his right for cutting and then deals 5 cards each to the left in packets of 2 and then 3, before turning the next card for trumps.
+At the start of the game, players cut for the deal; the player with the lowest card deals, shuffles the pack, offers it to his right for cutting and then deals 5 cards each to the left in packets of 2 and then 3, before turning the next card for trump.
 Thereafter, the deal rotates to the left.

 The dealer may exchange with the trump turnup.
 Forehand (left of the dealer) then announces whether he will play or pass (i.e. drop out of the current deal), followed by the other players in clockwise order.
 In the same order, those who elect to play may then discard any number of hand cards in return for the same number of cards from the talon.
 There may be up to three rounds of exchanging.
 If all pass, the cards are redealt.
 If only one plays, he wins immediately and deducts 5 points from his score; the others keeping their current scores.